jzuccollo/pyscraper/README.md

 #pyscraper

+Various functions to ease working with time series in `pandas`.

-A script to scrape series from the UK Office for National Statistics, Bank of England, and International Monetary Fund.
-A few utility and computational tools are also included.
+ - Scrape series from the UK Office for National Statistics, Bank of England, and International Monetary Fund.
+ - Use X-13ARIMA-SEATS to deseasonalise time series
+ - Compute CAGRs and trends
+ - Git version IPython notebooks without the output.

 ##Installation